Hip Dislocation – A Runner’s Manual to Treating and Preventing This Injury

 What is Hip Dislocation?

 Your femur, or leg bone, is connected to your hip with a ball and socket joint.
 When the bone is dislocated, the ball shape on the tip of your femur pops out of the socket joint of your pelvis.
 This socket is referred to as the acetabulum.
 Depending on how the femur becomes dislocated, this is referred to as either posterior or anterior.
-Posterior dislocation refers to the femur shifting backwards from the hip, and anterior refers to the femur shifting forwards.
+Posterior dislocation refers to the femur shifting backward from the hip, and anterior refers to the femur shifting forwards.

 The most common form is posterior dislocation, making up about 90% of hip injuries.
 With posterior, the femur is pushed backward; your leg will be fixed in a straight position, and your foot may be bent inward.
 Depending on the severity, you may still be able to bear weight and walk around, but more severe may have fractures, rendering walking impossible.